ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain: Introduction

 \section{Introduction}

-Most commercial software depends on open-source software components~\cite{sonatype_supplychain_2021}.
+\JD{There's no copyright block, I think this is an issue with your use of the template.
+The other JAWS papers have a copyright block.} \KC{done} Most commercial software depends on open-source software components~\cite{sonatype_supplychain_2021}.
 Although this approach reduces development costs, it results in a software supply chain that exposes an organization to cybersecurity risks~\cite{Benthall_assessing_2017, willett2023lessons}.
-Many prior works have examined software supply chain security failures and have developed security techniques~\cite{newman_sigstore_2022,torres-arias_-toto_2019,zahan2023openssf_snp}, engineering processes and frameworks~\cite{do2021integrating,okafor_sok_2022,melara_hardware-enforced_2021}.
-These works have had substantial success, \eg the now widely-used Sigstore project for provenance~\cite{newman_sigstore_2022}, and OpenSSF Scorecard project~\cite{ openssf_openssf_nodate} for process.
-However, prior works have paid little attention to the \textit{actor} element of the software supply chain~\cite{okafor_sok_2022}.
+Many prior works have examined software supply chain security failures and have developed security techniques~\cite{newman_sigstore_2022,torres-arias_in-toto_2019,zahan2023openssf_snp}, engineering processes and frameworks~\cite{do_amaral_integrating_2021,okafor_sok_2022,melara_hardware_enforced_2021}.
+These works have had substantial success, \eg the now widely-used Sigstore project for provenance~\cite{newman_sigstore_2022}, and the OpenSSF Scorecard project~\cite{Scorecard} for process.
+However, prior works have paid little attention to the \textit{actor} element of the software supply chain~\cite{okafor_sok_2022}, which we believe is now the weaker link.
+This gap has become more pressing as autonomous coding agents now participate directly in software engineering workflows and submit pull requests at scale~\cite{Wang_Zhong_Huang_Shi_Yang_Chen_Li_Ma_Wang_Zheng_2025,li_rise_2025}.
+Maintainers increasingly need actor-level recommendations that speak not only to whether a patch is acceptable, but also to whether its human or agent author should be trusted with future work.

-In this vision paper, we propose \textit{ARMS}, an \ul{A}ctor \ul{R}eputation \ul{M}etric \ul{S}ystem, to track the security qualifications of engineers in the open-source software supply chain.
+In this vision paper, we propose \textit{ARMS}, an \ul{A}ctor \ul{R}eputation \ul{M}etric \ul{S}ystem, to track the security qualifications of contributors in the open-source software supply chain.
+Throughout, we use \textit{actor} to refer to both human contributors and software agents acting on behalf of users, publishers, or organizations.
 We first define ARMS's requirements based on the threat model in this context.
 We then propose a conceptual design for a reputation-based framework that evaluates an actor's trustworthiness.
 Next, to obtain indicators of security skill and expertise, we map high-level recommendations from frameworks like SLSA and CNCF to specific, measurable metrics derived from prior research and existing security tools.
 We outline evaluations to assess the implementation and effectiveness of an ARMS system.
 Finally, we discuss potential future directions and improvements for our approach.

 Our proposal explores the development and operationalization of actor-based metrics to address software supply chain security failures.
 While our proposal requires careful implementation to align with developers’ perspectives and project needs, we hope it brings greater research attention to the actor side of the software supply chain.